GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ad conversions.
 But it hinders user privacy:
 Bob's activity is tracked across sites with a high level of detail.

-Unlike third-party cookies, the Attribution Reporting API allows advertising companies to gain insights into conversions **without tracking an individual's activity across sites**.
-A small amount of information is joined across sites&mdash;enough to measure conversions, but not enough to track Bob's activity across sites in detail.
-Bob's activity on `news.example` and on `shoes.example` remains separate.

 {% Img
   src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/aurePszyAGz9Osu3G0XN.jpg",
   alt="Side-by-side view of today's web (joined identity) and tomorrow's web (partitioned identity)", width="800", height="314"
 %}

-### In detail
+A small amount of information is joined across sites&mdash;enough to measure conversions, but not enough to track Bob's activity across sites in detail.
+Bob's activity on `news.example` and on `shoes.example` remains separate.

+### Protections in each report type

 **Event-level reports** link an ad-side identifier with a small amount of conversion-side data.
 While they do provide cross-site information about a